 In addition to the priority weighting scheme explained above, we also propose an additional loss term that simulates MP3’s greedy bit allocation algorithm that minimizes noise-to-mask ratio (NMR), by iteratively demoting the worst reconstruction noise compared against the mask value : .
 The two proposed loss functions are complementary, as the first one does not explicitly prevent an accidental reconstruction noise peak that can exceed the mask.

 Our subjective tests verify that the proposed method improves the sound quality with reduced model architectures and bitrates.

-Kai Zhen, Mi Suk Lee, Jongmo Sung, Seungkwon Beack, and Minje Kim, “Psychoacoustic Calibration of Loss Functions for Efficient End-to-End Neural Audio Coding,” IEEE Signal Processing Letters. [pdf, code] (accepted for publication)
+Kai Zhen, Mi Suk Lee, Jongmo Sung, Seungkwon Beack, and Minje Kim, “Psychoacoustic Calibration of Loss Functions for Efficient End-to-End Neural Audio Coding,” IEEE Signal Processing Letters, vol 27, pp. 2159-2163, 2020. [pdf, code]

 The bitrate for uncompressed waveforms is 1.411 Mbps, the same as CD’s with the stereo setup.
 For the mono setup in this work, the uncompressed bitrate is 705.6 kbps.

 - Model-A (NAC with MSE loss), 64 kbps; 0.45M parameters